CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/2 - MVP Part 2/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled on the repository.
 However, the project does not contain any CONTRIBUTING and SECURITY policy that links to a Code of Conduct.
-The reviewer highly recommends to the development team create them in the upcoming milestones.
+The reviewer communicated with the OP about the situation, and they added the files into the repository at the version that covers the next milestone.

 Requirement | Finding
 ------------ | -------------